zx80/flask-simple-auth/demo/README.md

-When trying to split their application in distinct files, the user quickly bumps into a reference sharing and initialization chicken-and-egg problem, which is fixed thanks to the `Reference` object provided by `FlaskSimpleAuth`: the class provides method access indirections so that the order of imports and initialization does not matter.
+When trying to split their application in distinct files, the user quickly bumps into a reference sharing and initialization chicken-and-egg problem, which is solved thanks to the `Reference` object provided by `FlaskSimpleAuth`: the class provides method access indirections so that the order of imports and initialization does not matter.